dragoonfirestormar/crossword/documents/README.md

 # Introduction

-The Logic Class Provides You Some Of The Helpful Functions:
+The Logic Class Provides You Some Helpful Functions:

 - Output Of Index(es) Of The First Charechter Of The Word.
 - Checking Out Of The The Character Next To Any Index.